HTML version by Andrť Bertelsen. First published: 17/04 2014 - Last update: 17/04 2014

 a) This means that a model without a silencer, a working shut-off, a streamer hook etc can not be used again until repaired.

-o) When a pilot without a streamer chooses to fly level and combat still is going on, and his opponent flies in such a way to cause a crash or collision he will be disqualified.
+o) When a pilot without a streamer chooses to fly level and combat still is going on, and his opponent flies in such a way to cause a crash or collision the opponent will be disqualified.

-u) For example any tampering with the streamer in any way, shape or form can result in a disqualification.
-This rule can also be used to disqualify a competitor due any other breach of the rules that is not covered in a separate paragraph.
+t) For example, any tampering with the streamer in any way, shape or form can result in a disqualification.
+This rule can also be used to disqualify a competitor for any other breach of the rules that is not covered in a separate paragraph.

 Rule 4.4.13 The use of Video equipment Rule Book

-Note that is only the Judges/Circle Marshal/FAI Jury that can decide if they want to look at the video recording or not.
-A competitor can make a request or give in a protest after a heat but if the Judges/Circle Marshal feel certain, they should not be obliged to look at the video recording.
+Note that is only the Judges/Circle Marshal/FAI Jury that can decide whether to look at the video recording or not.
+A competitor may make a request or his Team Manager may submit a protest after a heat but if the Judges/Circle Marshal feel certain, then they are not obliged to look at the video recording.

 Rule 4.4.14 Individual and Team Classification Rule Book

-f) Although this competitor will fly his heat in the following round his score will count to the round where he was the odd one.
+f) Although this competitor will fly his heat in the following round, his score will count in the round where he was the odd one.

 i) A junior fly-off follows the rules in 4.4.14.h.